BGI-Qingdao/stlfr2supernova_pipeline/README.md

 #   basic settings below
 #  MODIFY HERE FOR YOU PROJECT !!!
 #
-r1="L1.1.fq.gz L2.1.fq.gz"  # the stLFR raw read1. differnt lane use " " to seperate.
+r1="L1.1.fq.gz L2.1.fq.gz"  # stLFR raw read1. use " " to seperate differnt lanes.
-r2="L1.2.fq.gz L2.2.fq.gz"  # the stLFR raw read2. differnt lane use " " to seperate.
+r2="L1.2.fq.gz L2.2.fq.gz"  # stLFR raw read2. use " " to seperate differnt lanes.
-USE_FILTER="yes"            # yes or no. # use SOAPFilter or not BARCODE_FREQ_THRESHOLD=2    # if a barcode's read-pair num is less then BARCODE_FREQ_THRESHOLD, drop it.
+USE_FILTER="yes"            # yes or no. # use SOAPFilter or not BARCODE_FREQ_THRESHOLD=2    # if the number of read pairs sharing the same barcode is smaller then BARCODE_FREQ_THRESHOLD, then discard the barcode.
-MAP_RATIO=8                 # map MAP_RATIO stLFR barcode into 1 10X barcode
+MAP_RATIO=8                 # merge each MAP_RATIO stLFR barcodes to 1 10X barcode
 # below are baisc parameters for supernova assembler
 PROJECT_NAME="Human"        # supernova's --id
 THREADS=80                  # supernova's --localcores